Erica Kleinknecht, Ph.D.

 PSY 353: Cognitive Development.
 In this collection of collaboratively written essays, students tackle common debates about childrearing and education.

 PSY 416; Cognitive Science.
 In this collection of essays, students share their their best two of three essays, written to help assuage fears of the singularity.
-AI's rapid advancement is incredible, but we don't need to fear the loss of humanity's autonomy just yet
+AI's rapid advancement is incredible, but we don't need to fear the loss of humanity's autonomy just yet.

 PSY 206: Cognitive Psychology.
 In this collection of collaboratively written essays, students present carefully created wise interventions for a variety of situations.

-In the summer of 2020 I wrote a post on my Wordpress blog (cognitioneducation.me) titled "What does Authentic Learning Look like, in Psych?"
+Musing circa Spring 2021: In the summer of 2020 I wrote a post on my Wordpress blog (cognitioneducation.me) titled "What does Authentic Learning Look like, in Psych?"
 In that post I shared some of my favorite assignments designed to get students thinking beyond memorization, and mused about how to transform my tried and true assignments to the digital format necessitated by the pandemic.
 At that time, I was faced with a year of teaching virtually (synchronous, on-line) and paperless.
 A daunting task, but a welcome challenge.
-Skipping ahead to the present, I am reflecting on my virtual, paperless year (actually, year and a half counting SP 2019) and planning my next academic year.
+Skipping ahead to the present, I am reflecting on my virtual, paperless year (actually, year and a half counting SP 2020) and planning my next academic year.
 With the pandemic far from over, we faculty must remain "ready" to pivot again.
 In that spirit, I have created this site to organize and showcase my vision for authentic learning in Psychology.
-Please enjoy their work, and feel free to contact me should you have any questions: eko at pacificu dot edu.
+Please enjoy our work, and feel free to contact me should you have any questions: eko at pacificu dot edu.
 I'm always happy to chat about teaching!